Crepes are one one of those brunch dishes that just seems extra special. They’re so delicate, exuding a touch of luxury.

 Stuffed crepes, or blintzes are even more fun.
 It’s a little package just waiting to be opened up.
 Drizzle some chocolate sauce over them with some spiked whipped cream and all is good in the world.

 Back in the day, when I was waiting on tables, one restaurant I worked at also served savoury crepes.
-Back in the 80’s it was so trendy to serve chicken and broccoli in a mornay sauce in crepes.
+In the 80’s it was so trendy to serve chicken and broccoli in crepes topped with a mornay sauce in.
 Savoury crepes are due for a real comeback, if you ask me!!
 We also served these amazing savoury stuffed crepes for Sunday Brunch.
 I loved what the chef did with cottage cheese, peppers and onions.
-I will definitely share that recipe soon one day!
+Here is a Mexican version of that beloved dish that I came up a while back!

 Below is the recipe for classic crepes that I rely on.
 I show two ways of preparing the batter.
 In a bowl with a whisk, or in a blender.
 I will say, placing all the ingredients in a blender ensures that you will have no lumps in the batter.
 But even if you do get a lump or two from the hand mixing method, no one will notice!